 THE PRICE INCLUDES

-- Accommodation in hotels listed in a double room with breakfast.
+- Accommodation in hotels listed in a double room.

 - Bhutan Visa fees

 - Ground transfers by private car with an English speaking driver in an Air-conditioned Car.